GLACIS·EU AI Act series·EU AI Act vs HIPAA·Updated April 2026

 A healthcare AI system processing PHI for EU patients must comply with both frameworks.
 HIPAA governs how the system handles patient data; the EU AI Act governs how the AI system behaves and is governed.
 Neither substitutes for the other.

-Dimension HIPAA EU AI Act
+Dimension EU AI Act HIPAA

-Key Differences
+Key differences

 While both frameworks aim to protect individuals, their approaches differ substantially in several critical areas.